webplatform/docs/dom/TextEvent/initTextEvent/index.md

 In Internet Explorer use 'textinput' for the eventType.

 In Safari and Chromium use 'textInput' for the eventType parameter.

+MSIE browsers further require that the event inputMethod isTrusted.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification